GeoscienceAustralia/ptha/misc/SW_WA_2021_2024/bunbury_busselton/README.md

 Tsunami modelling for Busselton and Bunbury.

-Most of these codes are adaptations of those in the [Greater Perth](../Greater_Perth) folder.
-When differences exist, often the code in this folder is slightly cleaner or better documented.
+Updated variants of these codes were developed [in subsequent revisions](../greater_perth_revised2023).
+The latter are improved and simplified, so and likely provide a better starting point for further adaptation.

 Key folders are:
 * [./analysis](./analysis) - Computations that use multiple simulated scenarios to produce outputs.
 Such as hazard products, and inundation maps that correspond to JATWC categories.